ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 ## Installfest Tasks
 ### <a name="installspace"/>Setting up a good Installfest space
+* Post the wireless SSID & password often and visibly.
-* Power outlets will guide how the Installfest space is set up, but Railsbridge's rolling chest of power cords should help with that quite a bit.
+* Power outlets will guide how the space is set up, but RailsBridge's rolling chest of power cords should help with.
 The Installfest should be one big room with different tables, ideally marked with OSs so that folks with similar issues can help each other.
 (This usually means getting more granular than just Mac/Linux/PC and breaking out older Mac OSs into their own pods.)
-* Post the wireless SSID & password often and visibly.

 ### <a name="welcomedesk" id="welcome_desk"></a> Welcome desk with class level confirmation
-* Depending on the space you are in, it's easy to let people slip by without checking in.
-Don't let them!
-People will show up early.
+* People will show up early.
 Sometimes 30 minutes early.
 Be ready.
+Depending on the space you are in, it's easy to let people slip by without checking in.
+Don't let them!
 It helps to have signage stating that everyone, including volunteers, needs to check in and make a name tag.
 * _Tip: set up the welcome desk (with clear signage) before setting up the rest of the Installfest.
 People will make themselves at home, so if you need to bail on that setup to check people in, do it!_
 * Use the pre-workshop survey results spreadsheet to check people in.
 If someone didn't take it, ask them to get out their laptop and take the damn thing right there.
 * For those who did take the survey, tell them their class level and a brief description of what it means.
 People tend to horribly underestimate their skill levels, so encourage upward shifts.
-They can always change classes during the workshop.
+Emphasize that they can always change classes during the workshop.
 * When volunteers check in, have them mark their name tags in some way (star stickers or a drawn star have worked).
 Make sure the students know they should not be shy about asking anyone with a star (or your chosen signifier) for help.
 * Having one person checking people in works well at first, but around start time, there will be a crush of people.
 If you're using Google docs for the survey form, share the survey results spreadsheet with the second welcomer so you can have two lines.